Effective equidistribution of Galois orbits for mildly regular test functions: Acknowledgements

 \section{Acknowledgements}

 The second author would like to thank the DST - Government of India for the support under the DST-INSPIRE Faculty Scheme with Faculty Reg.
 No. IFA21-MA 168.
-The authors are thankful to Umberto Zannier for helpful comments.
+The authors are thankful to Umberto Zannier and to the anonymous referee for the helpful comments.